Albert Sidney Beckham: Career and legacy

 Working in Chicago, Beckham had access to a large population of African American children.
 He worked with the Institute of Juvenile Research to help understand the roots of juvenile delinquency.
 It was Beckham's belief that with the correct therapy, and an early behavioral diagnosis many juvenile children could have been helped from having any criminal record.
 Beckham also goes on to state in one of his publications, that juvenile delinquency could be severely reduced if individuals went off of scientific research rather than perceived stereotypes.
 His works also included groundbreaking research on church-neighborhood-school relationship, which benefited American youth.

+One of Beckham's primary findings was in a study he conducted on IQ level and race.
+Test results indicated that socioeconomic status, rather than racial category, has a larger impact on IQ score.
+This challenged much of the research narrative at the time that supported Eugenics and IQ differences between race.

+While Beckham's time at the Institute for Juvenile Research was enjoyable, he chose to look for employment elsewhere with the hope of increasing his salary, due to the Great Depression's impact on the institute's budget.
+After taking the Chicago Board of Education's psychologist exam, he was listed as the number one applicant on the available applicants list.
+However, he was not offered the position.
+The National Urban League then pressured the Board to him him, after which the Director of the Bureau of Child Study reluctantly offered Beckham the position.

 Personal life

 Beckham married Ruth Winifred Howard in 1934 and the couple moved to Chicago, where they lived until 1987.

 Selected works

 Beckham, A. S. (1924).
 Applied eugenics.
 Crisis, 28(1), 177–178.